fury-gl/fury/docs/source/posts/2021/2021-07-05-gsoc-devmessias-5.rst

 -  Before the `8c670c2`_ commit, for some versions of MacOs the streaming system was falling in a silent bug.
-I’ve spent a lot of time researching to find a cause for this.
+I’ve spent a lot of time researching to found a cause for this.
 Fortunately, I could found the cause and the solution.
 This troublesome MacOs was falling in a silent bug because the SharedMemory Object was creating a memory resource with at least 4086 bytes indepedent if I've requested less